 3. Boxing is a great way to get in shape

 There’s an ongoing debate between cardio or weight training and which is best for getting in shape.

 Most dudes don’t want to look like a roided-up freak show.
 Nor do they want to look like a skinny Kenyan marathon runner.
 They want to look ripped and athletic.

 Boxing training is both anaerobic and aerobic.

-You can burn tremendous calories hitting the heavy bag.
-And if you’re wondering if boxing can build muscle along with burning calories, the answer is yes.
+You can burn tremendous calories by hitting the heavy bag.
+And if you’re wondering if boxing can build muscle and burn calories, the answer is yes.
 It is an effective way to build up back, shoulder, and arm muscles.

 If you compete—and I recommend every man compete in a boxing match at least once—the training will turn you into a beast.
 To get prepared read up on everything you need to train for a boxing match.